mbensmida/sphinx-poc/docs/Configuration.rst

        Instructions on how to enable/disable an activity type from posting on streams.

-    -  :ref:`Configure spaces administration group <Configuration.SpacesAdministration>`
+    -  :ref:`Configure spaces administration group <SpacesAdministration>`
        How to define spaces administrators groups.

     -  :ref:`Logs <Configuration.Logs>`